etmoore/communikey/README.md

 up their WiFi.

 There are volunteer opportunities all around us.
-Our neighbors could use our help more often than we realize, but it can be socially difficult/awkward to request/offer help.
+Our neighbors could use our help more often than we realize (and visa versa), but it can be socially difficult/awkward to request/offer help.
 If we knew _how_ we could help others, we'd do it more often.